Can I find out if my egg donation has been successful?

 The daily injections may be a little uncomfortable and the stimulation hormones may produce side effects, however many patients do not experience any side effects at all.
 This will all be carefully explained in advance by the clinic staff.
 During the egg collection procedure, you will be under sedation so you will not explain any pain or discomfort.
 After the egg collection, you might experience some tummy cramps for a day or two following the procedure but it shouldn't be any worse than period pain.

 How many times will I need to attend the clinic?

-- You will need to attend the clinic between 6 and 10 times.
-This will depend on how you respond to the fertility drugs and how long it takes for your eggs to become mature enough for collection.
+Throughout the egg donation process, you will need to visit the clinic between 6 and 10 times.
+This will depend on how you respond to the hormonal stimulation and how long it takes for your eggs to become mature enough for collection.